forestgrape/coronavirus/covid19.md

     (-) only in diseases involving the lung significantly and thus sensitivity low => recommended for symptomatic risk patients of very high age with negative test in the upper respiratory tract

+### Challenges regarding Viral Load and Diagnosis
+Often investigations for viral load are biased.
+Reasons are:
+* Sampling is biased towards symptomatic patients.
+Not necessarily bad since symptomatic patients are more infectious ([Section Infectors and Symptoms](./spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses) and more at risk for severe disease.
+* Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
+Measuring viral load e.g. in salvia is often compared to NPS viral load and sometimes NPS sampling is assigned a sensitivity of 100%.
+* E.g. not to every infection in the upper respiratory tract the body responds with antibodies or only antibodies of a specific type.
+On the other hand a lower respiratory tract infection may yield antibodies, but be negative at a single PCR in the upper respiratory tract.

 ## Viral Load
 [**in work and unfinished**]

 > ##### Viral Load
 > The *viral load* denotes how many virions are present in specimen of tissue or body fluid.

-A viral load is mostly observed in locations with active viral replication.
+A viral load is observed in locations with active viral replication.
 Sometimes a viral load can be detected upon deposition of virions from other infected locations.
+While the latter is necessary for the initial infection event of a location, the viral load through deposition is often to low to be detected.
+However often happens local amplification.
+### Local Amplification:
-While the latter is necessary for the initial infection event of a location, the viral load through deposition is mostly to low to be detected.
-However what is often the case is local amplification: This is likely often the case in the nose, while the lung is primarily infected and both responsible for the spread and the symptoms, there are some susceptible cells in the nose amplifying deposited virions and thus a detectable viral load is there.
+While the lung is primarily infected and both responsible for the spread to other persons and the symptoms, there are susceptible cells in the nose or in the salviary glands for SARS-CoV-2 replication and thus the deposited virions replicated and so the viral load is amplified there.
+Therefore the nose mucus or salvia are have a detectable viral load and thus are suitable for diagnosis.

 Knowing the viral load observed in different fluids and tissues is relevant for:
-* __Diagnosis__: For diagnosis easy sampling should be possible and the viral load is optimally high for the different disease patterns caused by SARS-CoV-2.
+* __Diagnosis__: The viral load is optimally high for the different disease patterns caused by SARS-CoV-2 and taking specimens easy.
 * __Transmission__: Knowing the viral load in different locations can help to understand and prevent the transmission of SARS-CoV-2.
-* __Understanding Covid-19__: Knowing at which stages which locations are infected by the coronaviruses can help to predict the disease progression and optimal treatment.
+* __Understanding Covid-19__: Knowing at which stages which locations are infected by the coronaviruses can help to predict the disease progression and to optimize the treatment.

-The viral load can be determined in the tissues, single cells or the body fluids which cover to protect and clean many of epithelial cell layers of the human body.

-### Challenges regarding Viral Load and Diagnosis
-Often investigations for viral load are biased.
-Reasons are:
-* Sampling is biased towards symptomatic patients.
-Not necessarily bad since symptomatic patients are more infectious ([Section Infectors and Symptoms](./spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses) and more at risk for severe disease.
-* Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
-Measuring viral load e.g. in salvia is often compared to NPS viral load and sometimes NPS sampling is assigned a sensitivity of 100%.
+### Types of Specimens

-### Body Fluids
+#### Body Fluids
-Coronaviruses virions are mostly released on the apical surfaces and so there are virions in the fluids covering infected cells.
+Coronaviruses virions are mostly released on the apical surfaces and so the virions in the fluids covering infected cells.
+#### Tissues
+Since sampling fluids is enough in most cases tissues are rarely sampled.

+### Locations
 #### Upper Respiratory Tract
 [in work] A recommended review is by [Lee et al](#summary-review-lee).
 ##### Salvia
 Reviewed in [Lee et al](#summarized-review-lee) and [da Silva](#summarized-review-dasilva).
-A good recommended read is [Yokota](#summary-yokota)
+A recommended read is [Yokota](#summary-yokota)
 ##### Posterior Nose Mucus
 Is obtained by nasopharyngeal swabs and the most used location for detecting Covid-19 (as of December 2020).
 ##### Anterior Nose Mucus